 4. Form an online community using employees or fans

 Sometimes your most loyal influencers are your customers or employees who know everything about your brand.
 They may post pictures of them using your products or start a discussion on topics related to your niche.

 5. Offer free product samples to influencers for review

 Ask influencers to write reviews of the samples you offered.
 It should be through their personal experience.
 If you get positive reviews, this will encourage their followers to buy your products.
 If you get negative reviews, use that as a teaching moment to better your products or services.

 6. Send influencers products to use in a contest or giveaway

 This is one sure way to get their followers more engaged and even gain new ones in the process.
 This will boost awareness of your business.

 7. Offer discount codes or affiliate links

-Share unique discount codes in special promotions with each influencer you work with which offer a certain percentage off to followers who use them.
+Share unique discount codes in special promotions with each influencer you work with which offer a particular percentage off to followers who use them.
 They should feature these codes in their sponsored posts.
 You tap into their audience who will likely make a purchase.
 Influencers, in turn, get a commission from each purchase.

 Affiliate links offer brand visibility and drive more traffic to your website.
 They also keep track of revenue earnings.
 You can combine them with a product review by the influencers on either their social media or blog posts.
 Reviews often encourage purchases.
-A call-to-action in their captions or articles that directs them to your link is very essential.
+A call-to-action in their captions or articles that directs them to your link is essential.